sushant5101/Hangman_GUI_based/README.md

 v1.3: Added more little ui changes .< _ >.

 v1.4: Added change to the ui element on the basis of user intraction.

+v1.5: Updated word checker little, changed the style of li element on the basis of answer given.